packagist/private-packagist-docs/docs/self-hosted/installation.md

 ![Security Console](/Resources/public/img/docs/self-hosted/04-secure-console.png)

 ### Server Settings
-In the management console you will have to configure a few options before you can start the Private Packagist Self Hosted application.
+In the management console you will have to configure a few options before you can start the Private Packagist Self-Hosted application.

 #### E-mail
 Select options for your SMTP server or use the GMail option for a simplified form if want to send email through GMail.
 This step is required to allow Private Packagist to send transactional email to users.